 Ken brought up the issue of language barriers on the estate and that this is an issue that needs to be thought about.

-The ITA proposed that council staff should hav specific targets for recruiting new SG members.
+The ITA proposed that council staff should have specific targets for recruiting new SG members.
 Alison did not think this would be workable.

 Community Safety Plan